Temporary daycare in Japan (ichiji-azukari / ichiji-hoiku) is a short-term childcare service you can use when care at home becomes difficult.

 4. Costs & Hours

-Costs vary widely by municipality and facility, but the overall range is similar across Japan.
+Costs overall range is similar across Japan.

 - Licensed daycare: ¥500-600 per hour / ¥2,000-5,000 per day